functionland/docs/docs/mvp/fotos/sharing.md

 4. You should see a 'shared' message stating the asset was added to a shared collection.
 Tap 'yes' to get the sharing link and send it over a secure/private channel.

-### You friend can view the shared photo
+### Your friend views the shared photo

 TODO : create video for this step

-1. When your friend taps on the link it should open Fotos on their phone and display the image you shared with them.
+1. Have your friend tap on the link and it should open Fotos on their phone and display the image you shared with them.